How to become a writer: expectations vs reality

 How to become a writer: expectations vs. reality

 The road to becoming a writer is a long one.
-Sometimes, we hope for things that either won’t happen or will take years to achieve.
-I’m approaching the subject in an Expectations vs. Reality structure not because I want to discourage you.
-I just want to highlight the contrast and show the way you have to cover before you reach your goals.
+Sometimes, we hope for things that either won’t happen or will take years to come to fruition.
+I’m approaching the subject in an Expectations vs. Reality structure, not because I want to discourage you.
+I want to highlight the contrast and show you the way to cover before you reach your goals.

 *Some of the links are affiliate links.
 It means that if you purchase something through the links, I might earn a small commission at no additional cost to you.